Nintendo Adventure Books Key

 to avoid confusion.
 This applies to puzzles too.
 If page one's

-puzzle actually is printed on page four it will be called page one's
+puzzle actually is printed on page four it will be considered page one's

 puzzle.